Leeewy/VideoUtil/README.md

 ## Introduction

-This is open-source project for everyone who wants to show something over YouTubePlayer view.
+This is open-source project for everyone who wants to show something over YouTubePlayer view when it still plays.

 ## Used libs